Currently on parental leave.

 2020.
 Norsk Medietidskrift.
-Special issue on the relationship between music and media in the digital age.
+Special issue on Music and Media.

 2020.
 Popular Music & Society.
 Special issue on Music, Digitalization, and Democracy.

 2018.
 View: Journal of European Television History and Culture.
 Special issue on Audiovisual Data in the Digital Humanities.

-2019--(ongoing).
+2021.
 Internet Histories.
 Special issue on the Genealogies of Online Content Identification, together with Guillaume Heuguet (Sorbonne Nouvelle).
 With contributions from Wolfgang Ernst, Brian Justie, Gavin Feller, and Andrew Ventimiglia.
 Link.

 2017.
 Culture Unbound.
 Special issue on Spotify and digital methods, together with Anna Johansson, Pelle Snickars, Rasmus Fleischer and Patrick Vonderau.
 Link.

 /// UNIVERSITY OF BASEL

 My teaching in Basel is connected to the Seminar for Media Studies under Markus Krajewski's professorship.
 It has involved (or is planned to involve) seminars with roughly 20 students and 2 hours of in-class teaching per week, focusing on the following topics: